 11 one-pager templates

-1. General one-pager/company one-pager
+1. General or company one-pager template

 A general one-pager is like a company overview you'll share with customers and works well for general networking events or conferences.
-It includes all the standard one-pager elements I mentioned before:
+It includes all the standard one-pager elements, including:Â

 Company name and logo